mhpi/generic_deltamodel/docs/configuration_glossary.md

 **trainer**: Class name of the trainer used in training/inference.
 E.g., *Trainer* located in `./generic_deltamodel/src/dmg/trainers/trainer.py`.
 Follows same convention as data_loader.

-*trained_model*: Path to a directory containing trained model weights, may also include subdirectory of model outputs.
+*model_dir*: Path to a directory containing trained model weights, may also include subdirectory of model outputs.
 Note this path must end with a forward slash ('/').

 </br>